Documentation.

 Memory.

-Layer 1: Persistent session
+Persistent session

 Max maintains a single long-running orchestrator session using the Copilot SDK's infinite sessions.
 The SDK automatically compacts context in the background when it fills up, preserving important information.
 This means Max naturally remembers your conversation across messages — no manual history injection needed.

-Layer 3: Conversation log
+Conversation log

 All messages are logged to SQLite with their source channel (Telegram, TUI, background).
 This provides cross-channel awareness — if you tell Max something on Telegram, the TUI session knows about it too.
+The log is also what feeds the episodic writer.

 Models.